 Practice rooms are available on the lower levels of both Union and Roberts Hall, on a first-come, first-served basis.
 Larger practice rooms suitable for chamber music rehearsals are available in Union Hall: Classrooms 111 and 114 (sign out with Amy Rouse, Administrative Assistant), and MacCrate Recital Hall.

 Instruments may be stored in Room 223 of Union Hall (information regarding access may be obtained from Amy Rouse, Administrative Assistant), or in the backstage lockers in Marshall Auditorium, Roberts Hall.
 Lockers are available on a first-come, first-served basis.
 You will need to purchase your own lock.
 Large instruments such as double bass and harp may be stored in the Instrument Storage Room, backstage in Marshall Auditorium.
 For access to the Instrument Storage Room please contact Nancy Merriam, Performance Coordinator, for details.

 MacCrate Recital Hall is located on the second floor of the Union Music Building and is used for rehearsals and small concerts.

 Marshall Auditorium in Roberts Hall

 Roberts Hall houses Marshall Auditorium where large concerts are performed.
-The auditorium offers a Bösendorfer Imperial concert grand piano, a Schlicker two-manual Baroque style organ, and a Shortridge-Jacquet two-manual harpsichord.
+The auditorium offers a Bösendorfer Imperial concert grand piano, and a Shortridge-Jacquet two-manual harpsichord.
 Additional music resources include a five-octave Zuckerman clavichord.